arx/ArxLibertatis/README.md

 ## Dependencies

 Currently wine, DevIL (libil.so), zlib (libz.so).
-All of these must be available as 32bit libraries.
+Wine is only a temporary solution.

-Wine and 32bit is only a temporary solution.
+Because of limitations in 64-bit wine that hinder debugging, arx is currently compiled as a 32-bit application by default, even on 64-bit systems.
+You can enable the 64-bit build by passing `-DARX_FORCE_32BIT=0` to cmake.

 ## Compile